danieledurante/GroupTensor-Test/Application-Tutorial.md

 ```
 Note that when uploading the data, a warning appears.
 However this warning is related to a variable which is not considered in this application.

-The dataframe `dati` contain a massive amount of information and observed items.
+The dataframe `dati` contains a massive amount of information, and observed items.
 In our motivating application, the variable defining the **group membership—i.e. the voting preferences at the Presidential primaries—is the variable 49**.
 The multivariate categorical data on the **voters feelings and opinions for Hillary Clinton and Donald Trump, are instead found in the variables from 160 to 169, and 217 to 226**.
 Let us create a dataset having only these variables.

 ``` r
 group_variable <- 49